 Art Projects may employ mounted lasers or smaller hand-held lasers with Art Project Lead supervision and said lasers must stay with the Art Project at all times; these exceptions must have per-approval from the Saguaro Man Leads & the Art Council.

 Use COMMON SENSE – Don’t point lasers at people.
 If you are caught with an unapproved hand-held laser @ Saguaro Man said laser will be confiscated for the duration of the event.

 Arizona is a “right to carry state” – per Arizona Statutes ARS §13-3102-08: Citizens have the right to openly carry and travel with a firearm without a permit, and concealed with a permit.
-However due to the nature of this event, insurance regulations and consumption of alcohol by some attendees we ask that if you travel with a firearm that you leave it safely stored unloaded in your vehicle while inside this event.
+However due to the nature of this event, insurance regulations and consumption of alcohol by some attendees we ask that if you travel with a firearm that you leave it safely stored unloaded and locked in your vehicle while inside this event.
 You may not carry or display a firearm as part of your participation inside this event.

 NO Illicit substances, illegal drugs, or drug paraphernalia

 The possession or distribution of illegal drugs is not permitted at Saguaro Man.
 Please do not bring illicit substances or paraphernalia to the event.
 All county and state laws are applicable while attending the Saguaro Man.